dominicfanucchi/aai-500_group2/README.md

 ```

 ## Project Intro/Objective
-The main purpose of this project is ________.
-Describe the goals of the project and potential impacts.
-Mention the needs/applications of your project clearly.
-Limit to one/two short paragraph(s).
+The main purpose of this project is to detect any significant correlation between edibility and physical characteristics of mushrooms.

  - ### Partner(s)/Contributor(s)
    * Dominic Fanucchi